alexandre-touret/alexandre-touret.github.io/content/posts/pack-ship-java-deployment-distributed-tracing-elasticapm.en.md

 VOLUME /opt/agent
 ```
 It will be used by both the Docker container and the initContainer.
-We can consider it as a "bridge" between these two containers.
+We can consider it as a "bridge" between these two ones.

 We also have to declare one environment variable: ``JAVA_OPTS``.